ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/fashion-in-film-book.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-241f8d3b-a2bc-4f0e-aab4-6fc051856890.jpg"
 section1-content: "<p>Christopher Laverty is a costume and fashion writer and consultant.\
   \ As the creator and editor of the award-winning website Clothes on Film, he has\
-  \ appeared on HBO and the BBC, and in countless publications.</p>\r\n<p>Fashion\
+  \ appeared on HBO and the BBC, and in countless publications.</p>\n<p>Fashion in\
-  \ in Film celebrates the contributions of fashion designers to cinema, exploring\
+  \ Film celebrates the contributions of fashion designers to cinema, exploring key\
-  \ key garments, what they mean in context of the narrative, and why they are so\
+  \ garments, what they mean in context of the narrative, and why they are so memorable.\
-  \ memorable.
-Illustrated with beautiful film stills, fashion images and working\
+  \ Illustrated with beautiful film stills, fashion images and working sketches, this\
-  \ sketches, this book will appeal to lovers of both fashion history and cinema.</p>\r\
+  \ book will appeal to lovers of both fashion history and cinema.</p>\n<p>We have\
-  \n<p>We have in our hands this fantastic book to giveaway to one of our readers.\
+  \ in our hands this fantastic book to giveaway to one of our readers.
+Enter the\
-  \ Enter the form below and it could be yours!</p>"
+  \ form below and it could be yours!</p>\n"
 entry-title: "Win Fashion in Film book!"
-entry-content: "Enter the draw to win Fashion in Film book by completing the form\
+entry-content: "<p>Enter the draw to win Fashion in Film book by completing the form\
-  \ below before 23:59 on 12th of February 2019."
+  \ below before 23:59 on 12th of February 2019.</p>\n"
 has-winner: false
 prize-description: "Fashion in Film book."
 special-conditions: "Multiple entries are allowed up to one every day."